{junha.lee, dmsgk724, p0125ch, dahyun.kang, mscho}@postech.ac.kr

 Dataset Comparison

-We present a minimalistic architecture for affordance grounding, dubbed Gato.
-Building on a shared architectural concept, we create two models: Gato-3D for 3D point clouds and Gato-2D for 2D images.
-Each model consists of a modality-specific visual encoder, a text encoder (CLIP), and a text-conditioned heatmap decoder.
-The affordance heatmap is predicted as the cross-modal similarity of the vision representation and the conditioned text embedding.
+We present Espresso, a unified baseline designed to cleanly validate the contribution of Affogato-750K.
+Building on a shared architecture, we instantiate two models: Espresso-3D for 3D point clouds and Espresso-2D for 2D images.
+Each consists of a modality-specific visual encoder, a text encoder, and a text-conditioned heatmap decoder.
+The core of our design is a heatmap decoder that replaces learnable queries with text embeddings, naturally supporting open-vocabulary affordance grounding without predefined categories.
+The affordance heatmap is predicted as the cross-modal similarity between the vision representation and the conditioned text embedding.

-Gato-3D and Gato-2D architectures with vision encoder, text encoder, and conditional heatmap decoder
+Espresso-3D and Espresso-2D architectures with vision encoder, text encoder, and conditional heatmap decoder

 Results